 Types of crabs

 Let’s do a deep dive into some of the most common varieties of crab.
-These 3 variates embody all the characteristics that we think make up the best tasting crab.
-We’ll look at the different types of crab legs, their habitats, what they taste like, and the best way to serve and prepare these different types of crustaceans.
-After this you’ll be an expert and will easily be able to tell the difference between Dungeness crab, King Crab, and Snow Crab.
+We’ll look at the different types of crab legs, their habitats, the best tasting crabs, and the best way to serve and prepare these types of crabs.
+After this you’ll be an expert of Dungeness crab, King Crab, and Snow Crab.

 We may be biased, but we think the dungeness crab variety is the best of them all.
 It might be because these crabs are often found outside of San Francisco bay and have quite the history in our city.
 This variety of crab used to be known as a pest, and it is now a delicacy that is celebrated whenever its season comes around.